KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 With the creation of micro-particle containers the flow evaluation of the closed container would not be limited to saturated systems.
 The theoretical container has energy input and output.
 This input and output has needed defined properties to evaluate the closed container.
 The reason for energy input to be opposite the output relative to the closed container is the closed container would seek equilibrium once saturated.
 If your evaluating a flow that is meant to redistribute energy the theoretical energy in and out do not supply the energy to run the evaluation.

 # Entropy #
 I have issue with Entropy myself.
 So conceptually it equates to unobserved interactions or unobserved properties upon closing a container.
 To me Entropy is used due to comparing containers with unlike undocumented conditions.
-So within a sterdy conceptual framework the only Entropic values should fall to the not observed and highlight limitations within experimental conversion from theoretical models.
+So within a sturdy conceptual framework the only Entropic values should fall to the not observed and highlight limitations within experimental conversion from theoretical models.

 # Duration Resolution between unlike Containers #
 To work on durational resolution issues between unlike containers you would need a perceived stable common point.
 Any values would be only theoretical.
 For this I might suggest the cosmic microwave background values.
 That would be a backdrop large enough for what we see.
 The CMB coupled to the Kelvin scale would allow for a theoretical base conversion to durational resolution in regards to energies within differential containers.